Syphilis

 Any sexual partners should also get tested and treated.
 If they don’t get treated they are likely to give syphilis back to you.

-Read more syphilis in pregnancy.
+Read more syphilis in pregnancy (external site).

 Early treatment works well